SrbastianM/SrbastianM/README.md

 For my programming projects, I usually only upload to Github once I make significant progress.
 For markdown files, I make commits much more often.
 Feel free to create a pull request to contribute to any of my repositories.

-- 🌱 I’m currently learning Dart, React Native, Clean Architecture, and Kotlin.
+- 🌱 I’m currently learning Dart, Kotlin, Clean Architecture, and Native Android even while i got a job such as QA .
 - 🔭 I’m currently working on Q-vision Technologies as a QA Tester.
 I am currently looking for a change of position, so I am open to job offers.
 - 😀 I like to write, code, read, do my Duolingo (In that aplication I improve my actual level of English), and play video games in my free time.
 - 💬 **Ask me about anything im a very flexible persone**.